live4thamuzik/ArchL4TM/README.md

 # ArchL4TM

-This is a personal Arch Linux installation script
+This is a personal semi-interactive Arch Linux installation bash script.

+The script will install Arch Linux with minimal config and packages using LVM, LUKS and ext4. (no swap)

+*Drive layout:
+   Partition 1 - 2GB (EFI)
+   Partition 2 - 5GB (boot) GRUB is installed here
+   Partition 3 - 100%Free (LVM) "volgroup0"
+     lv_root = 100GB
+     lv_home = 100%FREE

+*No Desktop Environment or Window Manager
+*No Themes

 # Create Arch Installation Media